vFabric/tcserver-embed-example/README.md

 &lt;/repository&gt;
 </code>
 </pre>
-  <li> Add/Modify the ~/.m2/settings.xml to add your username and password for the repository.
+  <li> Add/Modify the ~/.m2/settings.xml to add your username and password for the repository. </li>
 <br>
-NOTE: Make sure the repository &lt;id&gt; and the server &lt;id&gt; match.</li>
+NOTE: Make sure the repository &lt;id&gt; and the server &lt;id&gt; match.
 <pre>
 <code>
 &lt;settings&gt;